Broadleaf Plantain Control

 Keith's Pro Tips

 "If you have broadleaf plantains growing on your soil, that’s usually an indicator that the soil has been compacted in that area.
-Before using an herbicide we suggest aerating the lawn to reduce the compaction of the soil or use liquid aeration to help loosen the soil and make things more favorable for the grass to grow so the plantain won’t be able to compete."
+Before using an herbicide, we suggest aerating the lawn to reduce the compaction of the soil or using liquid aeration to help loosen the soil and make things more favorable for the grass to grow so the plantain won’t be able to compete."

 Broadleaf Plantain Control: How to Get Rid of Broadleaf Plantain

-Broadleaf plantain doesn't discriminate when it comes to where it will puts down roots as you are likely to find it between cracks in the sidewalk, along roadsides, in park areas, and in lawns or grassy areas that are not well-maintained.
-What's even worse is that broadleaf plantains will grow without warning and take over both sunny and shady spots (though the plant appears to have a preference for moist shade).
+Broadleaf plantain doesn't discriminate when it comes to where it will put down roots.
+You are likely to find it between cracks in the sidewalk, along roadsides, in park areas, and in lawns or grassy areas that are not well-maintained.
+Even worse is that broadleaf plantain will grow without warning and take over sunny and shady spots (though the plant appears to prefer moist shade).

-While plantains can be dug out of soil as part of a treatment program to remove the weed from your yard, the task of carrying that out--especially if you have a sizable outbreak--can be a chore.
-The easier route to take is to treat the weed with herbicides.
-Our step-by-step DIY guide will show you exactly what you need to kill broadleaf plantain and rid it from your yard while also saving money.
+While plantains can be dug out of the soil as part of a treatment program to remove the weed from your yard, carrying that out—especially if you have a sizable outbreak—can be a chore.
+The easier route is to treat the weed with herbicides.
+Our step-by-step DIY guide will show you exactly what you need to kill broadleaf plantain and rid your yard of it while also saving money.

 Identification

-Before carrying out a treatment program, you will need to first be certain that you are dealing with broadleaf plantain and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
+Before carrying out a treatment program, you must be certain you are dealing with broadleaf plantain, not some other weed.
+Careless identification can lead to using the wrong treatment methods, which can waste time and money.

 Broadleaf Plantain